Creating Sales Quotas

 New salespeople shouldn’t be expected to meet your standard quotas when initially hired.
 You can set a less aggressive quota for the first month or two and then gradually ramp it up to the point where it matches expectations for the rest of your sales team.

 Also consider your business patterns.
-If, for example, you run a seasonally oriented business, your quotas should be more flexible to reflect the impact of seasonality.
+For example, you run a seasonally oriented business, your quotas should be more flexible to reflect the impact of seasonality.

 If you set quotas that aren’t generally being met, you’ll need to either adjust your expectations or consider giving your sales team better sales tools.
 This can include improved promotional tools such as introductory emails and brochures, access to better customer relationship management (CRM) software, or additional training in product benefits.